Hjortizmenedoza/ENENT/README.md

 ## Known Issues
 As this is the first release, many issues are known and too numerous to list here.
 This will be refined as time goes on.

+KEY WORDS The provided text does not contain any meaningful content to analyze for keywords.
+The text appears to be a response apologizing for not recognizing the word "ENENT" and offering assistance in generating related words for writing.
+There are no main topics or themes present.
+The most relevant keywords would simply be "ENENT" and "writing", but these are not informative for understanding the content of a text.
+Please provide a different sample text to analyze.